Eltjon Valle

 Eltjon Valle (born 1984 in Kuçovë, Albania), is an artist.
 He lives and works in Milan, Italy.

 Life and career

-Since the early 2000s when he moved to study art, at the Accademia di Belle Arti di Brera.
-He finished his bachelor's degree in 2007, and a master's degree in fine arts in 2009.
-In Milan he became one of the best known artists of his generation, since he was a student.
-His medium was oil, and he's been using it in his although naturalistic representation.
+In the early 2000s he studied fine arts at the Accademia di Belle Arti di Brera.
+He finished his bachelor's degree in 2007, and his master's degree in fine arts in 2009.
+His medium was oil, and he's been using it in naturalistic representation.
 Thanks to his architectural landscapes, his portraits and his site specific interventions, he is one of the actually active artists living in this city.

 The early times

 The beginnings of Valle as a painter, belong to his hometown, which under the communism was an industrial basement of petrol.
 This element, oil, is the first one that Valle started painting with, during his early childhood.
 Valle has kept it on by then, as a common denominator to some of his most important series of paintings.
 Such as the series of the cursed writers of the 20th century (started in 2006).